Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: On-site survey of energy systems

 \textbf{Fault Status of Old System 1:} \begin{enumerate} \item 48 V$_\mathrm{DC}$ lead-acid battery ESS: The batteries are old and faulty.
 Each 12 V$_\mathrm{DC}$ lead-acid battery cell has an open-circuit voltage of 0.7 V$_\mathrm{DC}$$\sim$5.6 V$_\mathrm{DC}$, both far below the normal discharge cutoff voltage of 10 V$_\mathrm{DC}$, indicating battery failure. \item 48 V$_\mathrm{DC}$ inverter failure: Unable to output 110 V$_\mathrm{AC}$ power. \item Solar charger failure. \end{enumerate}

-\textbf{Fault Status of Old System 2:} \begin{enumerate} \item The 24 V$_\mathrm{DC}$ inverter is faulty and unable to output 110 V$_\mathrm{AC}$ power. \item When the No Fuse Breaker (NFB) state is OFF, the solar charger and inverter are connected via a circuit, potentially causing mutual interference.
-This is due to poor system circuit design. \end{enumerate}
+\textbf{Fault Status of Old System 2:} \begin{enumerate} \item The 24 V$_\mathrm{DC}$ inverter is faulty and unable to output 110 V$_\mathrm{AC}$ power. \item A bypass line connecting the PWM and the inverter (not shown in the figure).
+While this line could provide power, it would cause the inverter to start and stop intermittently when solar energy was weak.
+After a period of operation, this would damage the internal electronic components and cause equipment failure.
+This is a poor system circuit design. \end{enumerate}